carpentries-lab/deep-learning-intro/_extras/learner-prerequisites.md

 You are given the task to classify data into three categories.
 After the first round of training your algorithm, your accuracy turns out at `61%` using only default parameters from example code taken from the web.
 You talk to a collaborator.
 While explaining your results casually, you are presented with the comment "Ah, this machine learning stuff is not worth a dime!".

-1. If that claim is brought forward, I explain why it is potentially based on wrong assumptions.
+1. I disagree with this claim based on the accuracy value alone, and can argue why it is potentially based on wrong assumptions
-2. I don't recall the exact reason, by I know from where I can look up how to estimate a reference accuracy to compare to.
+2. I suspect this accuracy value alone is not enough to come this conclusion, but I have to look up how we should further evaluate
-3. I am not sure.
-I'd consult a colleague or a search engine of my liking.
+3. The collaborator is right, this accuracy is too low.
-4. I am unclear why this statement yields a misconception.
+4. I have no idea whether the collaborator is right.

 ### Clustering